Choosing the right type of MBA program can be key to reaching your career goals. Here's how to figure out if an Executive MBA is right for you.

 Full-time MBA candidates attend school full-time, may live on or near campus, and don’t usually have time for a full-time job while pursuing their degree.

 EMBA programs usually schedule classes outside of typical business hours, on Friday nights and weekends, to accommodate candidates with full-time jobs.
 Many programs will also require pre-planned week-long seminars or immersive experiences a couple of times over the course of the program.
-Candidates may live near campus or commute but won’t often live on campus.
+Candidates may live near campus or commute, but won’t often live on campus.

 EMBA classes tend to be more intensive than MBA classes for two reasons: (1) the condensed structure means more information is packed into each class, and (2) EMBA candidates typically enter their programs with significantly more work experience, naturally generating more robust class discussions.

-Executive MBA | Full-time MBA | |
+| Executive MBA | Full-time MBA | |

-Common application components | Resume, essays, official academic records, application fee | Resume, essays, official academic records, application fee |
+| Common application components | Resume, essays, official academic records, and application fee | Resume, essays, official academic records, and application fee |

-Test requirements | GMAT, GRE, or Executive Assessment often optional | GMAT or GRE often required |
+| Test requirements | GMAT, GRE, or Executive Assessment often optional | GMAT or GRE often required |

-Letters of recommendation | One or two letters of recommendation plus employer endorsement often required | One or two letters of recommendation often required |
+| Letters of recommendation | One or two letters of recommendation, plus employer endorsement often required | One or two letters of recommendation often required |

-Work experience | Applicants have an average of 15.1 years of experience, including an average of 9.2 years of management experience [1] | Applicants have an average of about four to six years of experience, though typically not required [2] |
+| Work experience | Applicants have an average of 15.1 years of experience, including an average of 9.2 years of management experience [1] | Applicants have an average of about four to six years of experience, though typically not required [2] |

-Average age | 39 years [1] | 28 years [2] |
+| Average age | 39 years old [1] | 28 years old [2] |

 Both EMBA and MBA programs typically have equally high admission standards, which vary depending on the school.
 In general, school admissions offices aim to consider applicants as whole people, looking at each individual’s academic profile, professional achievements, and personal characteristics.

-The application process for both EMBA and MBA programs are similar, with most programs including the same basic requirements: a resume, essays, academic records and transcripts, letters of recommendation, and an application fee (which varies depending on the program).
+The application process for both EMBA and MBA programs is similar, with most programs including the same basic requirements: a resume, essays, academic records and transcripts, letters of recommendation, and an application fee (which varies depending on the program).
 Some nuance pops up regarding test requirements, work experience, and employer endorsements.

 Entrance exams: A full-time MBA program will often require GMAT or GRE scores.
 Because of an applicant’s proven experience, many EMBA admissions offices deem standardized tests optional.
 Some applicants opt to take the Executive Assessment in lieu of the GMAT or GRE, as it’s designed for prospective students with career experience.